 A good waterproof is essential for riding in wet weather, and many are compact enough that they can be stowed in a rear pocket if the weather brightens up.

 If the weather is good but the wind is chilly, road cyclists often opt for a windproof jacket or gilet, which provides just enough protection to keep warm without the bulk of a waterproof.
 Again, these can usually be stowed in a rear pocket.

 Mitts provide extra cushioning in warm weather, though you’ll need full-finger gloves when the temperature drops.
 David Caudery/Immediate Media

 Mitts or fingerless gloves provide extra cushioning, as well as some protection from the breeze.

 In winter, riders generally switch over to full-finger gloves, which feature windproof panels or can fully insulate against the wintry chill.

-Clipping in makes pedalling more efficient, and by including elements such as stiff carbon soles and a close fit, the shoes can make the transfer of power from leg to pedal to bike even more effective.
+Clipping in makes pedalling more efficient, and by including elements such as stiff soles and a close fit, the shoes can make the transfer of power from leg to pedal to bike even more effective.

 Clipless or road cycling shoes come with different fastenings, but typically you’ll find them with laces or Velcro straps, before getting more sophisticated as the price creeps up.
 Micro-adjustable dials feature frequently on premium shoes, along with carbon soles.